Medically reviewed by Drugs.com. Last updated on Nov 18, 2020.

 - Mild insomnia

-If you have bipolar disorder, talk to your doctor before taking SAMe.
+If you have bipolar disorder, don't take SAMe without talking to your doctor first.
 The supplement might increase anxiety and mania.

 Possible interactions include: